 “I am none of your concern.
 Next question.”
 Come on, move on, she did not think a discussion about her two vampire parents would go over well when in the company of a vampire.
 Especially one so young.
 She hadn’t noticed in the bar surrounded by so many others but he couldn’t be more than fifty or sixty years dead.
+She could taste him on her tongue and he felt fresh in her mouth.
+When she had been talking to Angelus she could practically feel his age in her own bones, but this guy was still spry.
 Baby vamps were not on her list of confidants.

 “No seriously.”
 Of course seriously, why would he assume she thought he was joking?
 Then it struck her, he was using slang.
 Well two could play that game.
 She might not have been in this world long but she had picked up quite the vocabulary so far in her efforts to better fit in with her surroundings.